jonathanabennett/megastrike/README.md

 ## Usage

+### Package Install

 1. Have Java 17 installed
+2. Download the package file from Github for your OS
-2. Make the appropriate `startup` file executable for your OS
+3. Make the appropriate `startup` file executable for your OS
-3. Execute the file
+4. Execute the file

 ### Manual Installation

 1. Have Java 17 installed
 2. Install Clojure >= 1.11 on your computer
 3. Clone this repository and `cd` into the directory